d-vignesh/DataCollect/README.md

 This repo contains the rest api's that allows the user to stop, terminate and resume the file upload and file download process initiated.

+The application is containerized into docker image the details of which are as follow:
 Docker image : vickee/datacollect:v2 <br />
 Docker hub url of docker image: https://hub.docker.com/repository/docker/vickee/datacollect